KanteLabs/Duck-Hunt/readme.md

 ## Initial thoughts on game structure

 (Write out what challenges you expect to encounter, or ideas you want to come up with)
+- I'll mostly likely need to create a matrix or grid system to keep track off matching pairs.
+- Scoring system could be based on lives or a timer

 ## Phases of Completion